Key takeaways

 - No custom partitions, not suitable for partitioning use cases beyond simply time-based incremental refresh.
 This is especially important for developers working on large semantic models to consider.

-- Mac users will need to do modeling via a Windows virtual machine to use Power BI Desktop.
+- Mac users will need to do modelling via a Windows virtual machine to use Power BI Desktop.

-- Can be limited and/or slower for complex modeling tasks, so this option is not suitable for experienced developers, or those who are looking for automation and advanced modeling features.
+- Can be limited and/or slower for complex modelling tasks, so this option is not suitable for experienced developers, or those who are looking for automation and advanced modelling features.

-Best for: Desktop developers with simple/moderate modeling needs and no requirement for advanced partitioning or automation.
+Desktop developers with simple/moderate modelling needs and no requirement for advanced partitioning or automation.

 Databricks introduced Publish to Power BI Service last year – a web-based integration that connects a Databricks workspace to Power BI using Microsoft Entra ID.
 This feature allows users to publish a table or an entire schema directly from Databricks to a Power BI workspace, enabling quick data access in Power BI without needing Power BI Desktop.

-All modeling is performed in the Power BI Service web UI, which makes it accessible to Mac users and ideal for ad hoc data exploration.
+All modelling is performed in the Power BI Service web UI, which makes it accessible to Mac users and ideal for ad hoc data exploration.
 However, this feature is best suited for lightweight scenarios, as it currently lacks API support, which means you cannot use this functionality by calling a REST API endpoint.
-In addition, the modeling capabilities are limited compared to what's available in Power BI Desktop or external tools like Tabular Editor.
+In addition, the modelling capabilities are limited compared to what’s available in Power BI Desktop or external tools like Tabular available in Power BI Desktop or external tools like Tabular Editor.

 Pros:

-- The click-and-drop function makes it easy to get started with Databricks UI and Power BI Web UI.
+- Click and drop, easy to get started with Databricks UI and Power BI Web UI.
 Once the connectivity between the two services is configured, the deployment only takes a few clicks.

 - Since the solution is web-based, Mac users have the same user experience as Windows users.